alexanderkoller/pergamon/src/bibtypst.typ

   /// ```
   /// #link(label(lbl), format(reference))
   /// ```
   ///
+  /// The `form` string specifies the exact form in which the citation is rendered;
+  /// see @sec:builtin-citation-styles for details.
+This makes the difference e.g.
+  /// between "Smith et al. (2025)" and "(Smith et al. 2025)".
+  ///
+  /// The `options` dictionary specifies options that control the rendering of the
+  /// citation in detail.
+For instance, the _authoryear_ style accepts
+  /// `prefix` and `suffix` arguments.
+Not every citation style is required to
+  /// interpret the same options; see the documentation of the citation style
+  /// for details.
+  ///
   /// The function you pass here will typically be defined in a #bibtypst citation style, to be
   /// compatible with the `format-reference` function that is passed to